EternalTime/pyCE/docs/index.rst

 Introduction
 ^^^^^^^^^^^^

-Welcome to pyCE, a python library for configurational entropy projects.
+Welcome to pyCE, a Python2.7 library for configurational entropy projects.
-This library is being developed based on the work done in Marcelo Gleiser's Research Group in the `Department of Physics and Astronomy`_ at `Dartmouth College`_.
+This library is being developed based on the work done in `Marcelo Gleiser`_'s Research Group in the `Department of Physics and Astronomy`_ at `Dartmouth College`_.
+During development this ReadTheDocs will be regularly updated.

 Test here::